SaviPandey/nlp-random-forest-resumeInsights/README.md

 # nlp-randomForest-resumeInsightEngine
 An NLP-driven resume analyzer utilizing a Random Forest model for categorization, job recommendations, and resume parsing.
-Enhancing career insights with AI-powered solutions.
+Enhancing career insights with AI-powered solutions and Intuitive UI.